feedzai/feedzai-openml/CONTRIBUTING.md

 Pull requests with failing builds will not be merged, and coverage is expected to be above 85%.
 Static code analysis issues will be evaluated ad-hoc, especially since it is common to have several warnings related to abstraction violations that need to be performed for performance reasons.
+When merging bug fixes, maintainers will **cherry pick the changes to the appropriate hotfix branches**.

 ## Releasing
 **When releasing a new Major.Minor** (read about [Semantic Versioning](https://semver.org/)) maintainers need perform a few